 Assessment of funds against criterion 1 rests on proxy data.

-Remember that as per the cartbeforethehorse principle of good regulatory management enshrined in recent European Commission sustainability work - undoubtedly under political pressure to perform in the financial sphere while action in the real economy is postponed - the European regulator has imposed reporting obligations upon institutional investors BEFORE imposing these on corporates issuing the underlying securities.
-It follows that investors will have to rely on estimates rather than reported data for quite a while (and err on the conservative side as they are advised (precautionary principle) and incentivised (liabilities of all sorts) to).
-As mentioned in this report; the estimated share of equity instruments outstanding issued by corporates which will have to disclose Taxonomy-related information under the Non-Financial Reporting Directive (NFRD) stands at only 26% (in value) of EU fund portfolios (ESMA, 2020); the issue will be less of a problem for large EU companies once the NFRD is superseded by the Corporate Sustainability Reporting Directive (CSRD) - taxonomy-related disclosures will remain voluntary and thus unavailable or non-exploitable for most SMEs and non-EU firms.
+Remember that as per the cartbeforethehorse principle of good regulatory management enshrined in recent European Commission sustainability work – undoubtedly under political pressure to perform in the financial sphere while action in the real economy is postponed – the European regulator has imposed reporting obligations upon institutional investors BEFORE imposing these on corporates issuing the underlying securities.
+It follows that investors will have to rely on estimates rather than reported data for quite a while – and err on the conservative side as they are advised (precautionary principle) and incentivised (liabilities of all sorts) to.
+As mentioned in this report, the estimated the share of equity instruments outstanding issued by corporates which will have to disclose Taxonomy-related information under the Non-Financial Reporting Directive (NFRD) stands at only 26% (in value) of EU fund portfolios (ESMA, 2020).
+This issue will be less of a problem for large EU companies once the NFRD is superseded by the Corporate Sustainability Reporting Directive (CSRD)3].
+Taxonomy-related disclosures will remain voluntary and thus unavailable or non-exploitable for most SMEs and non-EU firms.